bitw/recaptcha/README.md

 Recaptcha
 =========

-A reCAPTCHA Validator for Laravel 5.
+A reCAPTCHA Validator for Laravel 5, 6.

 > (Looking for a Laravel 4 version?
 Pull the latest 1.x tag.
 For Laravel 5.0, pull the latest 2.0 tag.)

+> (Looking for a Laravel 6 version?
+Pull the latest 6.x tag.)

 ## Installation